Spring Blooms in New Orleans

 We have a memorable day planned, one that is exclusive to Huron Tours and designed especially for our travelers by event liaison Cecily Boudreaux.

 Our time at Houmas House begins with a self-guided visit to the new ‘Great River Road & Steamboat Museum’.
 The museum tells the story of life on the Mississippi during the height of the Plantation era, concentrating on the area between Baton Rouge and the mouth of the Mississippi.
 The museum also includes a walkway and bridge leading to a promenade atop the levee that affords us the opportunity to spend some time strolling alongside Old Man River.

 Springtime is a spectacular season in Southern Louisiana, and this the perfect time to enjoy the gardens of Houmas House.
 Hardy irises, delicate orchids, and sturdy elephant ears surround walkways and garden benches throughout the property, and fountains spray mists of cool water.
 An arched footbridge spans an impressive Giverny inspired pond filled with waterlilies and lotus blossoms.
 The garden paths are tranquil and picturesque, providing a shady place to catch a cool breeze off the Mississippi.
 These gardens are stunning!

-After our time spent in the gardens we’ll enjoy lunch together in one of Houmas House’s gorgeous private spaces dining on Louisiana specialties.
+After our time spent in the gardens you'll have time to enjoy lunch in one of Houmas House’s gorgeous dining spaces offering Louisiana specialties.

 After lunch, the guided mansion tour leads us through the architectural evolution of the mansion and details how a succession of owners and the Mississippi River grew this manor house to today’s grand estate.
 Period antiques, artwork and artifacts help the costumed guides tell the story of plantation life.
 Once sprawling over 300,000 acres, Houmas House has survived wars, floods, abandonment, and the test of time.